How to Align Distributed Content Teams Around a Shared Strategy

 Onboard team members for long-term success

 One of the most effective ways to improve content quality in a distributed team is to strengthen your onboarding process.
-Clear systems upfront reduce revisions later and help contributors deliver strong work from the start.
+A strategy-led freelance onboarding process sets clear systems upfront, which reduces revisions later and helps contributors deliver strong work from the start.

 Sean built a simple one-pager that gives new writers everything they need to get up to speed.